Blood in Dog Poop: What It Means

 1. Hematochezia

-This type of blood is bright red, it indicates fresh blood, and it typically indicates that the bleeding is occurring in the lower digestive tract or colon.
+This type of blood is bright red, which indicates fresh blood.
+This usually means the bleeding occurs in the lower digestive tract or colon.
 It isn’t always an indicator of a life-threatening illness, but it can be, so it’s important to have your pooch checked by his veterinarian.

-Of course, seeing bright red blood is unnerving, to say the least, but if it’s a single streak and your dog’s poop is normal otherwise, it could just be a one-time occurrence.
-You should still call your veterinarian, but if the bleeding is really consistent over time or there are very large amounts of red blood, that indicates a more serious problem, particularly if your dog is also suffering from diarrhea.
+Of course, seeing bright red blood is unnerving, to say the least.
+But if it’s a single streak and your dog’s poop is normal otherwise, it could just be a one-time occurrence.
+You should still call your veterinarian, but if the bleeding is consistent over time or there are very large amounts of red blood, that indicates a more serious problem, particularly if your dog is also suffering from diarrhea.

-So what can hematochezia indicate?
+So what can hematochezia mean?
 According to the American Kennel Club, there are several possible common causes:

 Some of the more severe conditions that can cause bloody diarrhea include the following: